-This post is the third in a series on the dataframe library for Chez Scheme.
+This post is the third in a series on the dataframe library for Scheme (R6RS).
 In this post, I will contrast the dataframe library with functions from base R and the dplyr package for splitting, binding, and appending dataframes.

 Set up